Cyber Bullying By D.I. Jolly

 He looked at the person and shook his head slightly confused.

 His words came out flat and genuinely confused, honest in a way so unmistakable that the person stepped back looking as if they’d just been slapped.
-For a moment a flare of anger licked up inside of him and he wanted to push that feeling, lean on that moment and start asking more questions.
+For a moment a flare of anger rose up inside of him and he wanted to push that feeling, lean on that moment and start asking acquisition questions, and drag feelings kicking and screaming out of the person.
 For a moment he thought that none of them had ever stopped to think about the true effects of their actions and had only ever seen it as a joke on a screen.

 And that was the true crime, that was exactly the terrible thing they had done.
 Not the joke itself, but that they never once stopping to think about what effect their actions had on the real person.
-So much so that they forgot that there even was a person there, an actual person on the other side of the screen, on the other side of the “joke”.
+They had forgotten that there even was a person there, an actual real-life person on the other side of the screen, on the other side of the “joke”.
 It was the only explanation he could think of to justify how they could do, what they did.

 But indifference won him over again, and told him that those people didn’t care.
 Trying to get something out of them was akin to getting wine from stone.
 So, he just turned and continued to his car, climbed in and drove off.